Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 - Extension Flags: A set of flags that define the extensions provided in the handshake.

-The Listener responds with the same values shown above, without the cookie (which isn't needed here), as well as the extensions for HS Version 5 (which will probably be exactly the same).
+The Listener responds with the same values shown above, without the cookie (which is not needed here), as well as the extensions for HS Version 5 (which will probably be exactly the same).

-IMPORTANT: There isn't any "negotiation" here.
+There is not any "negotiation" here.
 If the values passed in the handshake are in any way not acceptable by the other side, the connection will be rejected.
 The only case when the Listener can have precedence over the Caller is the advertised Cipher Family and Block Size ({{handshake-encr-fld}})